NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/app/Index.rst.txt

 * Listing of asset trackers
 * Viewing of asset trackers

-  * Current and historical device data
+  * Current and historical device data, for example

     * GNSS location
+    * Approximate location using :ref:`nRF Cloud Location Services <app-cellgeolocation>` and other third-party providers
     * Battery voltage
-    * Accelerometer
+    * Temperature

-  * Configuring the asset tracker
+* Managing the asset trackers, for example

-    * Update configuration
+  * Updating the real-time configuration
-    * Sensor threshold

-* Managing the asset trackers
+  * Upgrading the firmware overt the air (FOTA)
   * Deleting the asset tracker
-  * Upgrading the firmware

 .. toctree::
    :titlesonly: